IPOR Swaps

 Besides being closed by the owner, the IPOR Protocol allows the closing of the derivatives by the community given certain conditions:

-- The derivative has lost all collateral
+• The derivative has lost all its collateral

-- The derivative has made 100% profit on collateral
+• The derivative has made 100% profit on collateral

-At launch, the winnings and losings are capped at 2X or 0 as there is currently no simple way to enforce a margin top-up by the trader on the blockchain, resulting in an asymmetrical payoff risk against the pool if the contracts were allowed to exceed these limits.
+The winnings and losings are capped at 2X or 0 as there is currently no simple way to enforce a margin top-up by the trader on the blockchain, resulting in an asymmetrical payoff risk against the pool if the contracts were allowed to exceed these limits.